Garnet Sixsmith: Playing career

 Born in Ottawa, Ontario, Canada, Sixsmith learned ice hockey at an early age.
 He played in 1901 for the Canadian Soo.
 That same year his brother Arthur, visited Pittsburgh, and decided to stay, and help found a hockey league.
 Art then convinced Garnet and several other Canadian players to play in the very first openly professional league, the Western Pennsylvania Hockey League (WPHL).

 He then moved to Pittsburgh to play professionally in 1902.
 Sixsmith played for several WPHL teams, the Pittsburgh Victorias, Pittsburgh Lyceum and Pittsburgh Athletic Club between 1902 and 1910.
 He also played in the International Professional Hockey League for the Pittsburgh Professionals.
 Sixsmith spent his entire professional career in Pittsburgh, with the exception of one season in which he played for the Canadian Soo.
-In one memorable game, the visiting Portage Lakes Hockey Club played at the Duquesne Gardens.
+In one memorable game, the visiting Portage Lakes Hockey Club played at the Duquesne Garden.
 Just before the game began, Portage Lakes' William "Lady" Taylor told Sixsmith; "I'm going to break your leg tonight".
 Sixsmith replied to Taylor with the Bronx cheer gesture.
 However, later in the game, Garnet's leg was broken, in three separate locations.
 Of the incident, he later stated that he was shocked that any man could hurt him like that because he was always able to take care of himself.
-However at Sixsmith's very next time game at the Duquesne Gardens, he scored 11 goals.
-The 11 goals is considered to be a record for the Duquesne Gardens, one that has not yet been broken by any Pittsburgh hockey player.
+However at Sixsmith's very next time game at the Duquesne Garden, he scored 11 goals.
+The 11 goals is considered to be a record for the Duquesne Garden, one that has not yet been broken by any Pittsburgh hockey player.

 Sixsmith, bottom right, with the Pittsburgh Lyceum in 1908–09.

 In 1904, Sixsmith became the first hockey player to use aluminum skates, after he noticed that they were used by speed skaters.
 Wanting more speed in his game, he had aluminum ice skates custom-made for himself, with a shorter blade.
 The skates cost him $15, even though his brother and several others told him they would never become popular.
 The skates eventually helped him earn his reputation as a fast skater.
 The type of skate developed for Sixsmith soon became the skate of choice for hockey players and are still in use.
 The original skates were later gold plated by his family and given to him on February 3, 1960, his 50th wedding anniversary.